lyjacky11/CarDealershipSimulator2/README.md

 # CarDealershipSimulator
-Simulates a car dealership inventory system using classes and objects.
+Simulates a car dealership inventory system using classes, objects and inheritance.